cash stack icon

 The best Junior cash ISA for you will be determined by all of these factors combined, so it’s important to spend time researching the market so you can be confident you’ve got the right deal.

-How to apply for a Junior ISA
+Applying for a Junior ISA

-Then you’ll need to fill in an application form with the provider, much like you would for any other savings account.
-However, the Junior ISA will be held in your child’s name, so you’ll need to provide proof of identity for them as well as yourself, as the ‘registered contact’ for the account.
+After identifying an account you wish to open, simply apply with the provider.
+You’ll need to fill in an application form, much like you would for any other savings account, but remember that as the Junior ISA will be held in your child’s name, you’ll need to provide proof of identity for them as well as yourself, as the ‘registered contact’ for the account.
 Documents you may need to provide include:

-• For your own identity you’ll need to provide proof such as your photocard driving licence, passport or residence permit
+• proof of your own identity, such as your photocard driving licence, passport or residence permit

-• Proof of address, such as a utility bill or credit card statement
+• proof of address, such as a utility bill or credit card statement

-• Your National Insurance number (and your child’s if applicable)
+• your National Insurance number (and your child’s if applicable)

-• Bank account and/or debit card details for transaction purposes
+• bank account and/or debit card details for transaction purposes.

 How many Junior ISAs can you open?

-As of the 2025/26 tax-year, a child can have one cash JISA and one stocks and shares JISA.
+As of the 2026/27 tax-year, a child can have one cash JISA and one stocks and shares JISA.
 If you want to open a new account, you’ll need to transfer your existing JISA to a different provider.
 Read our ISA transfer guide to learn more.

 Can grandparents open a Junior ISA?

 A grandparent can only open a Junior ISA for their grandchild if they are their legal guardian.
-Otherwise, grandparents can contribute to their grandchild’s Junior ISA but not open an account on their behalf.
+Otherwise, grandparents can contribute to their grandchild’s Junior ISA but cannot open an account on their behalf.
 Bear in mind that any contributions grandparents make to the JISA counts towards the child’s overall ISA allowance, so it’s important that the person managing the account keeps track of the total amount invested to avoid breaching the tax-free limit.

-Another option grandparents may want to consider is setting up a separate savings account for their child.
-Anyone is able to open a child’s savings account, provided they can provide necessary ID, and will become the adult trustee until the child turns 18.
+Another option grandparents may want to consider is setting up a separate savings account for their grandchild.
+Anyone is able to open a child’s savings account, provided they can provide necessary ID, and will typically become the adult trustee until the child turns 18.
 However, grandparents should be particularly mindful of the potential tax implications of financial gifting.

 How to manage a Junior ISA

-It’s important to stay on top of JISA rates as well, and you may want to transfer to another provider if you spot a better deal.
+It’s important to stay on top of junior cash ISA rates as well, and you may want to transfer to another provider if you spot a better deal.
 In the case of stocks and shares JISAs, you may be able to change the funds the ISA is invested in, allowing you to have more control over potential returns.
 You’ll also need to report any change in circumstances to the provider, particularly if you want to change the registered contact, or if any names or addresses need to be updated.

 Once the child turns 16 you can hand over the reins and they can become the registered contact.
 You’ll need to contact the provider to make the arrangements.